cds-git/BetterResult/README.md

 ### Creating and Extending Errors

-**BetterResult** provides a rich `Error` struct that can be created using factory methods for different error types (e.g., `Failure`, `Validation`, `NotFound`, etc.).
-Additionally, you can use extension methods to enhance existing errors with more context or metadata.
+**BetterResult** provides a robust `Error` struct that you can extend with rich metadata for enhanced error tracing and debugging.

 #### Creating an Error